thosgood/this-weeks-finds/markdown/101-151/week113.md

 Perhaps I can be forgiven some personal history here.
-Michael Reisenberger has been pushing the idea of spin foams (though not the terminology) for quite a while\... see for example his paper:
+Michael Reisenberger has been pushing the idea of spin foams (though not the terminology) for quite a while... see for example his paper:

 4) Michael Reisenberger, Worldsheet formulations of gauge theories and gravity, preprint available as